Speaker Enrollmento = pveagle.create_profiler(access_key)while percentage < 100:percentage, feedback = o.enroll(get_next_enroll_audio_data())speaker_profile = o.export()# Speaker Recognitioneagle = pveagle.create_recognizer(access_key,speaker_profile)while True:scores = eagle.process(get_next_audio_

 Picovoice researchers published an open-source speaker recognition benchmark to give developers a head-start with evals.
 You can reproduce it or use your test data.
 If you’re not familiar with the most used metrics in speaker recognition performance evals, check out the speaker recognition performance measurement and comparison guide.

-Picovoice docs, blog, Medium posts , and GitHub are great resources to learn about voice AI, Picovoice technology, and how to determine who is speaking.
-Picovoice also offers GitHub community support to all Free Plan users.
+Picovoice docs, blog, Medium posts, and GitHub are great resources to learn about voice AI, Picovoice technology, and how to detect who is speaking.
+You can report bugs and issues on GitHub.
+If you need help with developing your product, you can purchase the optional Support Add-on or upgrade your account to the Developer Plan.